Michael Bennett (running back): Minnesota Vikings

-Michael Bennett was selected by the Minnesota Vikings in the first round (27th overall) of the 2001 NFL Draft.
-As a rookie in 2001, Michael Bennett was thrust into a starting role after the sudden retirement of star running back Robert Smith.
-In 2002, Michael Bennett rushed for 1,296 yards and added 351 yards receiving on his way to the Pro Bowl.
+Bennett was selected by the Minnesota Vikings in the first round (27th overall) of the 2001 NFL draft.
+As a rookie in 2001, he was thrust into a starting role after the sudden retirement of star running back Robert Smith.
+In 2002, Bennett rushed for 1,296 yards and added 351 yards receiving on his way to the Pro Bowl.
 However, his career stalled due to injuries the following year.

-The Vikings released Michael Bennett at the conclusion of the 2005 NFL season.
+The Vikings released Bennett at the conclusion of the 2005 NFL season.

 New Orleans Saints

-Mike was signed by the New Orleans Saints to serve as the backup to Deuce McAllister.
-After the addition of Reggie Bush in the 2006 NFL Draft, Michael Bennett became expendable and was traded to the Kansas City Chiefs for a fourth round draft choice.
+Bennett was signed by the New Orleans Saints to serve as the backup to Deuce McAllister.
+After the addition of Reggie Bush in the 2006 NFL draft, Bennett became expendable and was traded to the Kansas City Chiefs for a fourth round draft choice.

 Kansas City Chiefs

-Michael Bennett spent the 2006 season and part of the 2007 season with the Kansas City Chiefs.
-Mike played in 17 games for the Chiefs in all, carrying the ball 56 times for 252 yards and no touchdowns.
-Mike was traded to the Tampa Bay Buccaneers just over a month in the 2007 season.
+Bennett spent the 2006 season and part of the 2007 season with the Kansas City Chiefs.
+He played in 17 games for the Chiefs in all, carrying the ball 56 times for 252 yards and no touchdowns.
+He was traded to the Tampa Bay Buccaneers just over a month in the 2007 season.

 Tampa Bay Buccaneers

-On October 16, 2007 the Buccaneers acquired Bennett from the Chiefs after injuries to running backs Carnell Williams and Michael Pittman.
+On October 16, 2007, the Buccaneers acquired Bennett from the Chiefs after injuries to running backs Carnell Williams and Michael Pittman.
 His first touchdown as a Buccaneer came in Week 8 of the 2007 season against the Jacksonville Jaguars off a 19-yard swing pass run.

 On February 15, 2008, Bennett re-signed with the Buccaneers in lieu of becoming an unrestricted free agent.
 Bennett was released on November 11 when Carnell Williams was activated from the PUP list.